 TO THE NORTH ATLANTIC TREATY ORGANIZATION

-Madam Speaker, I join my colleagues in strong support of House Resolution 558, welcoming the accession of Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia to the North Atlantic Treaty Organization.
+Madam Speaker, I rise in strong support of H. Res.
+558, which welcomes the accession of Bulgaria, Estonia, Latvia, Lithuania, Romania, Slovakia, and Slovenia to the North Atlantic Treaty Organization (NATO).

 Earlier this month I celebrated the 86th anniversary of the declaration of independence of Lithuania with my constituents and the Lithuanian Society in Baltimore.
 I am very enthusiastic about the accomplishments of the Lithuanian people and my optimism for that nation's future.
 As you know, I am of Lithuanian heritage and share your special interest in Lithuania's development.